james-cxx/misc-fin/convert/accointing/BlockFi.md

 from BlockFi.
 As a result, you may have transactions that the `to-accointing.py` script does not handle.
 As always, I strongly recommend thoroughly checking any conversion result.

+**NOTE:** IMPORTANT:  When a trade is done in BlockFi, the CSV exported from BlockFi will contain two lines for the
+trade:  One line for the "In" asset (with a positive 'Amount') and another line for the "Out" asset (with a negative 'Amount').  *Both lines will have the same 'Confirmed At' time.*  The `to-accointing.py` script currently does not consolidate these two lines into one line *as required by the Accointing template format*, so *after the conversion to the Accounting format*, the two lines of the trade *must be manually combined into one line* before importing the converted CSV into Accointing.

+**NOTE:** A similar situation to the trade case above occurs with withdrawal fees, such that the withdrawal fee is recorded on a separate line from the withdrawal that incurred the fee.  *Both lines will have the same 'Confirmed At' time.* However, the consolidation of the two lines into one line is optional, since the withdrawal fee transaction will still be recorded as a fee.
+(However, it is more accurate to combine the lines into one line.)

 The CSV downloaded from the BlockFi website (typically named `trade_report_all.csv`) includes transfers between the BlockFi interest account and custody account, which are designated as "BIA Deposit" and "BIA Withdraw".
 The default behavior of the `to-accointing.py` script is to classify these internal transfers as "ignored".
 However, this means